 Students participate in a comprehensive written examination as part of.
-PHT7529, Professional Development Seminar VII This exam utilizes the format of the national licensure examination (National Physical Therapy Examination remove a space and serves as a self-assessment for the student.
+PHT7529, Professional Development Seminar VII This exam utilizes the format of the national licensure examination (National Physical Therapy Examination) and serves as a self-assessment for the student.
 The student utilizes the results to develop a plan to prepare for the licensure examination.